AnswerDotAI/claudette/README.md

     print(o, end='')
 ```

     According to Douglas Adams,  the meaning of life is 42.
-More seriously, there's no universally agreed upon answer.
-Common perspectives include:
+More seriously, philosophers have debated this for millennia.
+Common answers include:

-    1. Finding personal happiness and fulfillment
+    1. Finding personal happiness
-    2. Serving others or a higher purpose
+    2. Serving others
+    3. Pursuing knowledge
-    3. Creating meaning through our choices and actions
+    4. Creating meaning through our choices
+    5. Fulfilling our potential
+    6. Connecting with others
-    4. Experiencing and appreciating existence
+    7. Experiencing love and beauty
-    5. Evolving and growing as individuals and as a species

-    Ultimately, many believe each person must define their own meaning of life.
+    Ultimately, many believe we must each find our own meaning.

 ## Prompt caching